-- 1. Non-Developmental Studies - 2.
+- 1. Completed all developmental coursework (if required) - 2.
 A 3.25 or higher high school Grade Point Average (GPA) - 3.
 A 3.0 or greater overall GPA in non-Honors courses - 4.
 Satisfy prerequisites of each Honors Community course - 5.
-Special life experiences or aptitude for the course(s) and the endorsement of two DCC faculty members
+Endorsement of two DCC faculty members

 Honors Projects are based on projects negotiated with faculty and the Honors Institute Chair.
-These projects can be done in any non-Honors course and typically focus on topics of special interest to the student, requiring appropriate additional or alternative assignments, which go beyond regular coursework.
+These projects can be done in any non-Honors course and typically focus on topics of special interest to the student and require appropriate additional or alternative assignments, which go beyond regular coursework.